2021-22 Catalog (Archived Catalog)

 *Located in the Student Services Center-first floor, West Mall svcc.edu/ssc

 A permanent cumulative record is kept on each student.
 This record shows for each term all credits attempted and earned, all grades earned, and term and cumulative grade point averages (GPA).
-Only transfer and occupational courses will be included in the GPA.
+Only transfer and career technical education courses will be included in the GPA.
 Grade reports at the end of each term indicating course work for the current semester, grades earned, and term and cumulative GPA may be viewed at svcc.edu/soar.

 Sauk Valley Community College provides a wide range of learning opportunities to meet the various educational needs of students from diverse backgrounds.
 Sauk is an open enrollment institution and welcomes all who may benefit from its courses and programs of study.

 The College does not guarantee entrance into all courses or programs of study.
-Entrance into specific programs may depend on other criteria such as age, evidence of language and mathematics skills, and space availability.
+Entrance into specific programs may depend on other criteria such as age, evidence of English/language arts and mathematics skills, and space availability.
 Students may be required to complete specified prerequisites prior to enrollment in certain courses or programs.
 Academic advisors are available to assist students in determining appropriate sequencing of courses for programs of study.

 Baccalaureate Transfer Programs (A.A., A.S., A.E.S., and A.F.A.)

-Public Act 86-0954 specifies that 15 units of high school coursework or the equivalent be required for admission to community college transfer programs.
+Illinois Public Act 86-0954 specifies that 15 units of high school coursework or the equivalent be required for admission to community college transfer programs.
 Students interested in transfer programs at SVCC should satisfactorily complete, while in high school, a college preparatory curriculum to include:

 - Four years of English (emphasizing written and oral communications, and literature).